Table of Contents

 24. If Continually Improving/ Generative, then no risks will be taken; hence there is active participation at all levels.
 Safety is perceived to be an inherent part of the business.
 Safety is taken serious.

 25. The journey then to a safe proactive culture, to a safe system, and to a compliant culture is this; (1) Basic (2) Reactive (3) Planned (4) Proactive (5) Resilient.
+26. A good leader who knows this process, they set their strategic goals to meet these levels.

 27. If the operation is vast, if complex application, then the leader must allocate an officer to manage all aspects of risk.
 Let this officer be devoted to the challenge.